WRONGFUL TERMINATION – The Public Policy Exception

 This is best illustrated with an example.
 Take the case of Hill v.
 Kentucky Lottery Corp., 327 S.W.3d 412 (Ky.
 2010), for instance.
 In Hill, the plaintiffs, a husband and wife, were employed by the Kentucky Lottery Corporation (“the KLC”).
 The plaintiffs took issue with what they perceived as the KLC’s discrimination against a disabled co-worker.
 When the co-worker was terminated, one of the plaintiffs, Mrs. Hill, was instructed to testify untruthfully at the co-worker’s unemployment hearing.
 The KLC wanted Mrs. Hill to state at the hearing that her co-worker was not disabled, despite her belief that he was.
 After Mrs. Hill refused to commit perjury, a criminal action, both she and Mr. Hill were harassed, intimidated, and ultimately terminated.

-Mr. and Mrs. Hill filed a lawsuit against KLC for retaliation and wrongful discharge in violation of public policy, among other claims.
+Mr. and Mrs. Hill filed a lawsuit against KLC for retaliation and wrongful termination in violation of public policy, among other claims.
 The Hills argued that, although no specific Kentucky statute prohibits an employer for terminating an employee for refusing to commit perjury, to do so was a violation of public policy because it was asking an employee to commit a crime.
 The trial court agreed that this situation fit the bill for a wrongful discharge in violation of public policy claim, and the jury, in two separate trials, found in favor for the Hills, awarding them a substantial sum.

 Do you see how public policy comes into play in this case?
 Not only is committing perjury a crime, but there exists a strong public policy in encouraging truthfulness and discouraging false testimony at legal proceedings.
 Why?
 Because society values the resolution of legal disputes based on truthful facts.
 It is an inherent property of justice.
 If an employer was allowed to fire an employee for refusing to lie at a hearing, it would fly in the face of this important public policy, and would additionally encourage breaking the law.